bennycode/stop-merging/README.md

 ## How to use?

-When configured as a status check, this action will make your open Pull Requests fail when your configured main branch is broken.
-Only Pull Requests matching a specific title (for example "fix: Main branch") will be allowed to be merged in order to recover the health of your main branch.
-Once your main branch is green again, you can rerun the failing Stop Merging status checks to also become green again.
+When configured as a status check, this action will make your open pull requests fail when your configured main branch is broken.
+Only pull requests matching a specific title (for example "fix: Main branch") will be allowed to be merged in order to recover the health of your main branch.
+Once your main branch is green again, you can rerun the failing Stop Merging status checks to also become green again or update your branch which will automatically trigger this action.

 ## Configuration